Vank, Nagorno-Karabakh

-Vank (Վանք) or Vangli (Vəngli) is a village de facto in the Martakert Province of the breakaway Republic of Artsakh, de jure in the Kalbajar District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
-The village has an ethnic Armenian-majority population, and also had an Armenian majority in 1989.
+Vank (Վանք) or Vangli (Vəngli) is a village in the Aghdara District of Azerbaijan, in the region of Nagorno-Karabakh.
+From 1991 to 2023 it was controlled by the breakaway Republic of Artsakh.
+The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.
 The 13th-century Gandzasar Monastery, and the 9th-century Khokhanaberd fortress are located near Vank.

 History

 The village of Vank (meaning monastery in Armenian) was founded in the 9th century, and was named as such for its proximity to Gandzasar Monastery.
 Although the current structure of Gandzasar was built in the 13th century, a church or monastery existed at the site several centuries before then.
 The village was previously also known by the name Vankashen.

 The village is surrounded by several historical monuments dating to the Middle Ages.
 The most prominent among them is the thirteenth-century monastic complex of Gandzasar (built from 1216–38), which overlooks the village and was built by the Armenian ruler of the Principality of Khachen, Prince Hasan-Jalal Dawla.
 Khokhanaberd, a 9th-century mountaintop fortress is also located near Vank, which served as a castle and residence of rulers of the House of Hasan-Jalalyan.

 During the Soviet period, the village was a part of the Mardakert District of the Nagorno-Karabakh Autonomous Oblast.

 In the years following the conclusion of the First Nagorno-Karabakh War (1988-1994), the village has seen an increase in investment from the Armenian diaspora.
 Levon Hairapetyan, a Russian-based Armenian businessman and a native of Vank, has funded the reconstruction of homes, the local school, and sponsored the building of a zoo, and the nearby Hotel Eclectica, which resembles a ship.
 In October 2008, Vank was also one of several venues in Nagorno-Karabakh for a mass wedding of 560 Armenian couples.